-Links to sites or larger documents of interest (orange italics) are listed below from time to time.
-If you wish to add an entry, send the link or document using the “Ask a Question”page.
+Links to sites or larger documents of interest (green italics) are listed below from time to time.
+If you wish to add an entry, contact us.
 We will add the entry to this page for you.

 Click on the index item to go directly to that article:

 - Planting and Creating habitat to Attract all Bees

 - Pests and Disease of Honey Bees

 - The NSW Department of Primary Industries

 - Great Bee Site (magnificent photography and discussion)

 - Bee Friendly

 - Intimate Portraits of Bees